chef-training/introduction_to_testing/scene_02.md

 ## Rubocop - Introduction

-Welcome back to Introduction to Testing with Chef.
+Welcome to Introduction to Testing with Chef.

 -